Skip to content

 How the routes differ

 A transrectal biopsy reaches the prostate through the rectal wall.
-A transperineal biopsy reaches the prostate through the skin between the scrotum and anus.
+A transperineal biopsy reaches the prostate through cleaned skin between the scrotum and anus, avoiding a needle path through rectal bacteria.

-Route choice should be discussed in the context of PSA pattern, MRI findings, infection history, anatomy, and what equipment is available.
+Randomized trials and current European guideline evidence generally support fewer infectious complications with transperineal biopsy.
+Infection is still possible, and route choice should be discussed in the context of PSA pattern, MRI findings, infection history, anatomy, medications, anesthesia, and available equipment.

 MRI fusion and targeted sampling